NMLami/Website-Blocker/README.md

 # Website-Blocker
-Python application using folium and local hosts file that blocks a certain site for certain time
+Python application using local hosts file that blocks a certain site for certain time

 IN THE Website_Blocker.pyw file:
 Place the hosts file in the following mannar